Colorado Party (Paraguay): Since 1989

 In 2002, the National Union of Ethical Citizens split from the party.

 During the 2003 Paraguayan general election, at the legislative elections the party won 35.3% of the popular vote (37 out of 80 seats) in the Chamber of Deputies of Paraguay and 32.9% (16 out of 45 seats) in the Senate.
 Its candidate at the presidential elections on the same date, Nicanor Duarte, was elected with 37.1% of the popular vote.

 On 20 April 2008, for the first time in 61 years, the Colorado Party lost the presidential elections to an opposition candidate from the centre-left, Fernando Lugo, a Roman Catholic bishop, a first on both accounts (free election of an opposition candidate and of a bishop to the office of president in Paraguay).
 The Colorado Party was represented in these elections by Blanca Ovelar, the first woman to run for the presidency.
 Fernando Lugo, who had renounced the cloth before the elections so that he could become eligible under Paraguayan law, was formally released from his vows by the Vatican before his inauguration as president on 15 August 2008.

 According to Antonio Soljancic, a social scientist at the Autonomous University of Asunción, "in order to get a job, you have to show you are a party member.
 The problem Paraguay has is that, although Stroessner disappeared from the political map, he left a legacy that no one has tried to bury".

+The party has notably promoted Paraguay's close relationship with Taiwan, promising to retain Paraguay's status as the only Latin American country to recognize the Republic of China as the sole legitimate government of China.